 Value of agricultural production

 The Bunbury region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were milk ($141 million), followed by cattle and calves ($80 million) and avocados ($63 million).
-These commodities together contributed 45 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were milk ($179 million), followed by vegetables ($125 million) and cattle and calves ($124 million).
+These commodities together contributed 51 per cent of the total value of agricultural production in the region.
 In 2015–16 the most important vegetables in the region based on gross value of production were potatoes ($44 million), followed by carrots ($21 million) and onions ($20 million).

 Number and type of farms